-Casting Sourcing & CNC Machining for Sand, Permanent & Vaccum Mold Castings
+Casting Sourcing & Casting Machining for Sand Castings & Permanent Castings

 - Our large facility and staff allow for non-die cast, high volume CNC machining production and quick turnaround.

 - Our testing and quality assurance processes ensure the highest quality non-die cast CNC machined products.

 - We provide cost-effective solutions to short run production for all non-die cast CNC machined parts.

 Our team of experienced employees are what differentiates PHB from the competition.
 With over 130 dedicated employees running three shifts, we focus on our company policy of meeting customer requirements and continually improving non-die cast CNC machined products.

 Choose PHB as Your Casting Procurement & Casting Finishing Resource